mjvdw/spacetraders/packages/spacetraders-sdk/README.md

 joel@spacetraders.io

 ## Notes for Large OpenAPI documents
-If the OpenAPI document is large, imports in spacetraders-sdk.apis and spacetraders-sdk.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
+If the OpenAPI document is large, imports in spacetraders.apis and spacetraders.models may fail with a RecursionError indicating the maximum recursion limit has been exceeded.
 In that case, there are a couple of solutions:

 Solution 1:
 Use specific imports for apis and models like:
-- `from spacetraders-sdk.api.default_api import DefaultApi`
+- `from spacetraders.api.default_api import DefaultApi`
-- `from spacetraders-sdk.models.pet import Pet`
+- `from spacetraders.models.pet import Pet`

 Solution 1:
 Before importing the package, adjust the maximum recursion limit as shown below:
 ```
 import sys
 sys.setrecursionlimit(1500)
-import spacetraders-sdk
+import spacetraders
-from spacetraders-sdk.apis import *
+from spacetraders.apis import *
-from spacetraders-sdk.models import *
+from spacetraders.models import *
 ```